ljaaskela/velk-ui/docs/ui/performance.md

 Combined with velk's deferred property writes, bulk updates (e.g. animating 100 elements) result in exactly one layout pass and one renderer upload per frame.

-## Pointer-based GPU backend
+## Bindless GPU backend

 The render backend is designed to minimize CPU overhead per draw call and avoid GPU-side indirection.

 **No CPU-side resource binding.** Traditional backends spend CPU time per draw call binding vertex buffers, updating descriptor sets, and setting uniforms.
-The pointer-based model reduces this to a single `vkCmdPushConstants` (8 bytes) per draw.
-All other data is already in GPU memory, reachable via pointer dereference.
+The bindless model reduces this to a single `vkCmdPushConstants` (8 bytes) per draw.
+All other data is already in GPU memory, reachable via address dereference.

 **No vertex input overhead.** There are no VAOs, no vertex buffer binds, no vertex attribute descriptions.
 Pipelines have empty vertex input state.
 Shaders read instance data directly from GPU buffers via `buffer_reference` pointers.